aosabook/500lines/interpreter/interpreter.markdown

 [^thanks]: My thanks to Michael Arntzenius for his insight on this bug.

 Looking back on this bug, I was amazed at how little of Python relied on each frame having a different data stack.
 Nearly all operations in the Python interpreter carefully clean up the data stack, so the fact that the frames were sharing the same stack didn't matter.
 In the example above, when `bar` finishes executing, it'll leave its data stack empty.
 Even if `foo` shared the same stack, the values would be lower down.
-However, with generators, a key feature is the ability to pause a frame, return to some other frame, and then return to the generator frame later and have it be in exactly the same state that you left it.
+However, with generators, a key feature is the ability to pause a frame, return to some other frame, and then return to the generator frame later and have it be in exactly the same state that you left it. \newpage

 ## Byterun